domwoe/access_control/README.md

 ### Live deployment

 I've deployed the canisters to the IC on a single subnet.
-You can interact with them.
+You can interact with the deployed canisters:

 ```
 Resource canister: 62hqk-naaaa-aaaap-qa5oa-cai
 Authorization canister: 65gw6-ayaaa-aaaap-qa5oq-cai
 ```
+or deploy your own instances.

 Some example calls (or a complete flow) can be found in [`demo_ic.sh`](/demo_ic.sh).